remult/remult/docs/tutorials/react/validation.md

 Task titles are required.
 Let's add a validity check for this rule, and display an appropriate error message in the UI.

-1. In the `Task` entity class, modify the `Fields.string` decorator for the `title` field to include an argument which implements the `FieldOptions` interface.
-Implement the interface using an object literal and set the object's `validate` property to `Validators.required`.
+1. In the `Task` entity class, modify the `Fields.string` decorator for the `title` field to include an object literal argument and set the object's `validate` property to `Validators.required`.

    *src/shared/Task.ts*
    ```ts{1-3}